moq-wg/moq-transport/draft-ietf-moq-transport.md

 message headers of the requested track.
 Track IDs are shorter than Full Track Names and thus reduce the overhead in OBJECT messages

-* Subscribe ID: Subscription Identifer from the incoming subscription request for which this message is the response.
+* Subscribe ID: Subscription Identifier specified in the corresponding SUBSCRIBE message.

 * Expires: Time in milliseconds after which the subscription is no longer valid.
 A value of 0 indicates that the subscription stays active